KittyCAD/kcl-lsp/README.md

 # kcl-lsp

-The `kcl` [Language Server Protocol](https://microsoft.github.io/language-server-protocol) implementation.
+The `kcl` [Language Server Protocol](https://microsoft.github.io/language-server-protocol) implementation and VSCode extension.

-This is just the server process.
-Most of the actual code for the server endpoints is in the same repo as the AST/tokenizer/parser since it's all relevant.
-That is [modeling-app](https://github.com/kittycad/modeling-app).
+This language server is a thin wrapper around the KCL language tooling library.
+That is found in the [modeling-app](https://github.com/kittycad/modeling-app) repo, and published as on crates.io as [kcl-lib](https://crates.io/crates/kcl-lib).

 ## VSCode